-We are confident that our PoC platform provides a top-tier mission-critical communications solution, which is distinguished by the following key differentiators:
+Our PoC platform provides a carrier class mission-critical communications solution, distinguished by the following key attributes:

-Seamless transition - our platform ensures uninterrupted communication during shifts between different networks or coverage zones.
-This allows users to maintain constant connectivity and enables efficient collaboration across teams, regardless of their location or network conditions.
+Seamless transition - our platform ensures uninterrupted communication between different networks or coverage zones allowing users to maintain constant connectivity, enabling efficient collaboration across teams, regardless of location or network conditions.

 Market-leading group sizes - our platform supports larger group sizes compared to competing solutions, making it ideal for organizations with extensive teams or complex communication requirements.
-The solution can manage group sizes of 5,000 compared to competing products that are limited to several hundred.
+The solution can manage group sizes of 5,000+ compared to competing products that are limited to several hundred.

-Dispatcher console - the dispatcher console is a centralized and user-friendly interface that allows for efficient coordination and management of communication channels.
+Dispatcher console - the dispatcher console is a centralized, user-friendly interface that allows for efficient coordination and management of communication channels.
 It enables dispatchers to monitor and control conversations, prioritize messages, and allocate resources, ensuring smooth communication flow and rapid response times during critical situations.
-Our console is capable of managing 64 groups simultaneously, which we believe puts us ahead of all competing platforms.
+Our console can manage 64 groups simultaneously, which we believe puts us ahead of all competing platforms.